On this page you will find a colourful collection of Romantic Era composers. Below you can read some biographics, followed by a link to the music.

 In the seventeenth century the problems started when Austria, Prussia, Sweden and Russia attempted to incorporate parts of Poland in the progress of their expansive policies.
 At the end of the eighteenth century, Poland was off the map.

 The end of the eighteenth century brought the French Revolution and the notion of more or less democratic freedom for many European nations.
-The Polish felt the same and started resistance against their Russian masters, a pursuit which the latter suppressed without mercy.
-The 1830 revolution became a disaster and a terrible defeat for the Polish ‘insurgents’, which inspired Chopin to write his ‘Revolutionary’ Etude Op.
+In Poland people felt the same and started resistance against their Russian masters.
+A pursuit which the latter suppressed without mercy.
+The 1830 revolution became a disaster and a terrible defeat for the Polish ‘insurgents’.
+This inspired Chopin to write his ‘Revolutionary’ Etude Op.
 10, No. 12.
-The next attempt -the 1863 revolt against the Russians- would not bring a Polish state either, because the Polish were defeated again.
+The next attempt -the 1863 revolt against the Russians- would not bring a Polish state either.
+The Polish were defeated again.
 It would take until deep in the twentieth century before Poland became a sovereign state despite the attempts of a world-wide ideology to prevent Polish nationalism.

-Chopin spent his youth in Poland, but left for Paris when he was 21 in order to continue his piano career in the cultural capital of Europe at that time.
+Chopin spent his youth in Poland, but left for Paris when he was 21.
+He did so to continue his piano career in the cultural capital of Europe at that time.
 The failure of the Polish 1830 revolution made his return to his homeland forever impossible.
 His sadness about this and his longing for his homeland can be heard in all his music, even in the more joyful passages.

-Chopin made the Polish musical characteristics well-known in the world of classical music, he used lots of themes and phrasing from Polish popular music.
-A Polish dance form -the Mazurka from the Masurian district- spread through Europe as a classical form, so that even the Spanish composer Tarrega composed some beautiful mazurkas for guitar.
+Chopin made the Polish musical characteristics well-known in the world of classical music.
+He used lots of themes and phrasing from Polish popular music.
+A Polish dance form -the Mazurka from the Masurian district- spread through Europe as a classical form.
+Even the Spanish composer Tarrega composed some beautiful mazurkas for guitar.

 Edward McDowell (1860 – 1908) was an American composer from the Romantic era.
 He attended musical training in Paris and spent quite some time in South-America for further musical training.
 He left a large number of compositions for piano, some orchestral works and a few songs.